 If you’re looking for an amazing cake, you’ve come to the right place.
 If you’re going to eat cake, it should taste really, really good.
 All of these cakes and frostings are made with high quality ingredients, including Organic Valley and Mill-King dairy products, organic fair trade sugars & cocoa powder, local eggs, and King Arthur flours.
 The buttercream used on all of these cakes is Swiss meringue buttercream.
 It has a silky smooth texture and is less sweet than American buttercream made with powdered sugar.

 Cake flavors: Triple Chocolate, White (vanilla), Yellow (vanilla), Lemon, Carrot

-Buttercream flavors: Vanilla, Vanilla Bean, Lemon-Vanilla, Chocolate, Raspberry, Peanut Butter, Salted Caramel
+Swiss meringue buttercream flavors: Vanilla, Lemon-Vanilla, Chocolate, Raspberry, Peanut Butter

 Exact pricing will depend on your cake & frosting choices, as well as the size of the cake.
 This page shows some examples of round cakes & their pricing.
 Click the button below to place an order or request a quote.